cybercryptio/d1-entityframework/documentation/api/CyberCrypt.D1.EntityFramework/ModelBuilderExtensions/UseD1.md

 # ModelBuilderExtensions.UseD1 method

-Enable Encryptonize support for the given ModelBuilder.
+Enable D1 support for the given ModelBuilder.

 ```csharp
 public static ModelBuilder UseD1(this ModelBuilder modelBuilder, ID1Generic client)